ChainSafe/blst-ts/doc/multi-threading.md

 ## `libuv` Multi-Threading

-The most predictable way to handle multi-threading is to use the build-in thread pool that ships with `node`.
+The most predictable way to handle multi-threading is to use the built-in thread pool that ships with `node`.
 It is the magic behind "single-threaded execution" that makes `node` so easy to reason about.
 This method was ultimately implemented.

 Work is submitted to the thread-pool and queued for execution in the order it was received.
 There are a number of constructs available through `n-api` and the discussion of several can be found in the [`n-api`](./napi.md) overview.